Living in Jamaica

 When we asked people living in Jamaica about recreational activities, they mentioned:

 "Residents of Jamaica enjoy a variety of recreational facilities, including beaches, parks, golf courses, and tennis courts.
 There are also many outdoor activities such as hiking, biking, and horseback riding.
 For those who prefer indoor activities, there are bowling alleys, movie theaters, and arcades.
 Jamaica also has a vibrant nightlife, with many bars, clubs, and restaurants.
-Additionally, there are a variety of cultural attractions, such as museums, galleries, and historic sites," wrote one expat living in Jamaica.
+Additionally, there are a variety of cultural attractions, such as museums, galleries, and historic sites," said an expat in Jamaica.

 What is the weather like in Jamaica?

 "The weather in Jamaica is typically warm and sunny, with temperatures ranging from the mid-70s to the mid-80s Fahrenheit throughout the year.
 The rainy season usually runs from May to October, with occasional showers and thunderstorms.
-The island is also prone to hurricanes during the summer months," commented one expat who moved to Jamaica.
+The island is also prone to hurricanes during the summer months," said an expat in Jamaica.

 Are there good restaurants in Jamaica?